ihatenodejs/modules/README.md

 ### Apps

 - `SelfHost`: If you are hosting the file yourself (or it is on my server), please add the `SelfHost` tag to the module.
 This will allow users to know that the file is hosted apart from the original source location or one is not available and must be self-hosted.
-Always use a trusted source (e.g. GitHub) when possible.
+Always use a trusted source (e.g., GitHub) when possible.
 - `Root`: If the module requires root access, please add the `Root` tag to the module.
 - `FOSS`: If the module is open-source, please add the `FOSS` tag to the module.

 ### Modules

 - `SelfHost`: If you are hosting the file yourself (or it is on my server), please add the `SelfHost` tag to the module.
 This will allow users to know that the file is hosted apart from the original source location or one is not available and must be self-hosted.
-Always use a trusted source (e.g. GitHub) when possible.
+Always use a trusted source (e.g., GitHub) when possible.
 - `FOSS`: If the module is open-source, please add the `FOSS` tag to the module.
 - `Zygisk`: If the module requires Zygisk, please add the `Zygisk` tag to the module.
 - `LSPosed`: If the module requires/includes LSPosed (support), please add the `LSPosed` tag to the module.